AutoCAD FAQ_S

 16 / 50

-16. The purpose of the UCSICON command is to:?
+16. The View option of the UCS command

 17 / 50